 Start with a unique personal statement tailored specifically to you.
 Focus on who you are, what your strengths are and share the traits that make you a standout candidate for jobs in Manufacturing.
-In your CV, you need to address who you are, what you have to offer, what you are aiming for in your career and you need to let the reader understand the type of impact you will have in their company, should you be employed.
+Your personal statement should summarise your CV, which should address who you are, what you have to offer, and what you are aiming for in your career.
+Most crucially, you need to let the hiring manager, interviewer, or employer understand the type of impact you will have in their company, should you be employed.
 Our CV template includes a personal statement example to help you secure a job interview. employed.

 As a Product Designer, I worked alongside a team of engineers and other professionals to design products to specifications.
 My responsibilities included doing thorough market research to determine customer needs.
 I used sketches and design software to create detailed drawings.

 The job required a keen eye for detail and colour and good knowledge of existing markets, as well as great communication skills.

 I was able to identify market needs and use my vision to design products that satisfy them.

 This Product Designer resume sample format will allow you to create a concise CV that includes all the elements a hiring manager will expect to see when you apply for Product Designer jobs.
 Your work experience and education should be added in reverse chronological format, with the most recent employer and qualification appearing first.
 If you have little work experience, we recommend changing the order of our Product Designer resume sample/cv sample, so your education is listed before your work experience.
 If you have no work experience, consider adapting the resume sample, where an Essential Skills section replaces the Previous Employers section.

 Telephone Number | Email Address | LinkedIn Profile

 Your Personal Statement